heathermiller/scala-dataflow/README.md

 - Programming Model (2 pages) **DEP**
 	- First intro to API
 	- Small discussion and justification of API.
+	    - why the foreach instead of blocking? blocking is bad in most programming models (JVM, CLR, most native platforms)
+	    - why there is no foreach on a builder - would not be deterministic
+		- why there is no append on a pool - the GC argument
 		- Deterministic
 		- Can run arbitrarily long (GC point)
+		- how to build higher-level combinators (map, flatMap, reducing, generators, either, etc.)
 	- Grammar (concise)
 		- point out that builder was left out in the grammar, etc, as a memory hack i.e. implementation detail
 - Implementation
 	- Pseudocode (1 page)
 	- Discussion of pseudocode (1 page)